 If you are interested in seeing these peaceful creatures, the eco-friendly Dugong Dive Center in North Busuanga is your best starting point.
 As environmentalists and members of the Philippines Coast Guard Auxiliary, this team offers the opportunity to get up close to the Dugong in their own habitat.

-We hope that this list inspires you to venture outside the ordinary to explore northern Busuanga, Palawan’s unexplored gem.
+With over 7,000 islands to choose from, nailing down a solid Philippines itinerary may seem like a daunting task.
+We hope that this list inspires you to venture outside the ordinary to experience northern Busuanga, Palawan’s unexplored gem.

 Have you had the opportunity to explore Busuanga Island?
 What kind of adventures have we missed?
 We would love to hear about your adventures on Busuanga island in the comments below.